 How Roots Become Exposed

-Your teeth are covered by a layer of enamel, which the BBC classifies as the hardest substance in the body.
-This enamel surface covers the part of the tooth above the gumline; however, the root, which doesn’t have this hard protective enamel layer, can become exposed for various reasons.
+Your teeth are covered by a layer of enamel, this enamel surface covers the part of the tooth above the gumline; however, the root, which doesn’t have this hard protective enamel layer, can become exposed for various reasons.
 The root is covered by cementum, and beneath this layer, dentin.
 It is the microscopic dentinal tubules that transmit the temperatures of the foods that we eat straight to the nerve cells of the tooth.
 Suddenly, you can have teeth sensitive to cold.
-What causes the root exposure?
-The ADA identifies the following factors:
+What can cause root exposure?

 Types of Treatment